metabolomicsworkbench/MetGENE/README.md

 The code we provide is free for non-commercial use (see LICENSE). <b>While it is our understanding that no KEGG license is required to run the web app on user's local computer for personal use (e.g., access as localhost:install_location_withrespectto_DocumentRoot/MetGENE, or, restrict its access to the IP addresses belonging to their own research group), the users <ins>must</ins> understand the KEGG license terms (https://www.kegg.jp/kegg/legal.html, see also https://www.pathway.jp/en/academic.html) and decide for themselves.
 For example, if the user wishes to provide this tool (or their own tool based on a subset of this tool involving the scripts with KEGG APIs) as a service (see LICENSE), they <ins>must</ins> obtain their own KEGG license with suitable rights.</b>

 ### Faster version of MetGENE
 <b>If and only if the user has purchased license for KEGG FTP Data, they can activate a 'preCompute' mode to run faster version of MetGENE.
-To acheive this, please set preCompute = 1 in the file setPrecompute.R.
+To achieve this, please set preCompute = 1 in the file setPrecompute.R.
 Otherwise, please ensure that preCompute is set to 0 in the file setPrecompute.R.</b> Further, to use the faster version, the user needs to run the R scripts in the 'data' folder first.
 Please see the respective R files in the 'data' folder for instructions to run them.

 ## For REST API-based access to integrate in user’s existing tools: